seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Therefore be deaf to my unpitied folly.
 And all the gods go with you! upon your sword
 Sit laurel victory! and smooth success
-Be strew’d before your feet!
+Be strew'd before your feet!

 **MARK ANTONY**
 Let us go.
 Come;
 Our separation so abides, and flies,
-That thou, residing here, go’st yet with me,
+That thou, residing here, go'st yet with me,
 And I, hence fleeting, here remain with thee.
 Away!

 *Exeunt*

 ### SCENE IV.
 Rome.
-OCTAVIUS CAESAR’s house.
+OCTAVIUS CAESAR's house.

 *Enter OCTAVIUS CAESAR, reading a letter, LEPIDUS, and their Train*

 **OCTAVIUS CAESAR**
 You may see, Lepidus, and henceforth know,
-It is not Caesar’s natural vice to hate
+It is not Caesar's natural vice to hate
 Our great competitor: from Alexandria
 This is the news: he fishes, drinks, and wastes
 The lamps of night in revel; is not more man-like